-Outrage over Indian flag doormats on sale on Amazon
+India outraged over national flag doormats sold on Amazon

-NEW DELHI (AP) — India’s foreign minister is demanding an apology from online retail giant Amazon.com Inc. for selling doormats depicting the Indian flag through its Canadian retail website.
+NEW DELHI — India’s foreign minister demanded an apology Wednesday from Amazon.com for selling doormats depicting the Indian flag on the online shopping giant’s Canadian website.

-External Affairs Minister Sushma Swaraj warned in a Twitter message on Wednesday that she could deny Indian visas to Amazon employees if the company did not apologize and “withdraw all products insulting our national flag immediately.”
+External Affairs Minister Sushma Swaraj warned on Twitter that she could deny Indian visas to Amazon employees if the company did not apologize and “withdraw all products insulting our national flag immediately.”

-India is not the only country whose flag was featured on a doormat.
-Amazon sells similar mats showing flags of the U.S., Canada and other countries.
+“If this is not done forthwith, we will not grant an Indian visa to any Amazon official.
+We will also rescind the visas issued earlier,” Swaraj tweeted.

+The doormats were being sold by a third party and other mats showed other national flags, including the U.S., U.K. and Canada.

 Most Read Stories